2025 Rate Bowl

-The 2025 Rate Bowl is a college football bowl game that is scheduled to be played on December 26, 2025, at Chase Field in Phoenix, Arizona.
-The 36th annual Rate Bowl game will feature teams from the Big 12 Conference and the Big Ten Conference.
-The game is scheduled to begin at 2:30 p.m.
-MST and will air on ESPN.
-The Rate Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 Rate Bowl was a college football bowl game played on December 26, 2025, at Chase Field in Phoenix, Arizona.
+The 36th annual Rate Bowl began at approximately 2:30 p.m.
+MST and aired on ESPN.
+The Rate Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The title sponsor for the game was the Rate residential mortgage company.